Key takeaways

 3. Audit and compliance readiness is non-negotiable

-Manual document workflows can't keep up.
-When documents are built from spreadsheets and email attachments, there's no single source of truth, no automatic audit log, and no easy way to prove consistency across periods.
+Manual document workflows cannot keep up.
+When documents are built from spreadsheets and email attachments, there is no single source of truth, no automatic audit log, and no straightforward way to prove consistency across periods.
+Document generation tools tied to your core systems address this directly.
+Every document carries data lineage, every version is tracked, and compliance rules are applied automatically.

-4. Scaling is harder without it
+4. Scaling is harder without automation

 1. Invoice processing and accounts payable automation